Tales of the North

 As soon as he released his arrow, Halladan knew it would do no more than wound the animal, but Vëantur, spear in hand, rushed forward almost immediately to finish it off.
-Halladan followed at a slightly slower pace, trying to see if there were more wolves nearby.
+Halladan followed at a slightly slower pace, keeping an eye out in case there were more wolves nearby.

-"I'd have preferred venison, but wolf will do," Vëantur said as soon as Halladan reached him, and handed him back his arrow.
+"I'd have preferred venison, but wolf will do," Vëantur said as soon as Halladan came up, and handed him back his arrow.
 "If you start a fire for some light, I'll dress our catch," he added.

-Halladan soon had a spark from his tinderbox.
+Halladan had soon coaxed a flame from his tinderbox.
 Once the fire was burning well, Vëantur set to work while Halladan remained vigilant; if there was one wolf on this side of the river, there might be more.
 Though Vëantur worked quickly, in the cold evening it seemed to take forever until he declared he was done.
-Halladan quickly put on his mittens, not bothering to take off the archer's gloves first.
+Halladan quickly put on his mittens, not bothering to take off the thin archer's gloves first.

-Soon, though, they were heading back to the camp.
-Vëantur carried their catch and Halladan had a makeshift torch in one hand.
+As they headed back to the camp, Vëantur carried their catch and Halladan had a makeshift torch in his hand.

 "What took you so long?"
-Orleg started as they entered the camp, but as soon as he saw the wolf Vëantur carried he grinned widely.
+Orleg started at their return, but as soon as he saw the wolf Vëantur carried he grinned widely.
 "I see… and I trust you didn't lead the rest of this fellow's pack to our camp?"

 "Unlikely," Vëantur replied with an equally wide grin, as he let the carcass fall to the ground.
 "I'll just finish skinning and butchering him and then you can make us some wolf stew."

 Halladan was glad when his shift ended, and he slept as soon as he hit the ground.
-His sleep was filled with howling wolf packs prowling around their camp, the glow of their eyes in the light of the brightly burning campfire the only thing that could be seen.
-Neither Orleg nor Vëantur heard anything untoward on their respective shifts, and the next morning Halladan quickly put the dream behind him as he woke up to over a foot of fresh snow under a leaden sky.
+His sleep was filled with howling wolf packs prowling around their camp, the glow of their eyes the only thing that could be seen in the light of the campfire.
+Neither Orleg nor Vëantur heard anything untoward on their respective shifts, and Halladan quickly put the dream behind him as he woke up to over a foot of fresh snow under a leaden sky.